 I think about the brothers and sisters on past teams and how they supported each other in their unique ways.
 To see sibling relationships in action is a true blessing.
 There is something extraordinary about coaching kids from the same family.

-I remember the letters received from kids or their parents about how running helped reduce or mitigate depression, ADD, ADHD, or other emotional realm areas.
-The struggles these kids overcame, and their grit and perseverance will always live in my memory.
+I remember the letters from kids or their parents about how running helped reduce or mitigate depression, ADD, ADHD, or other areas of emotional distress.
+The struggles these kids overcame, and their grit and perseverance will always live in my heart.
 The relationships with these kids were priceless.

 I think about the tears from some I've coached who said, " I can't do this, coach.
 I just can't!
 Yes, you can, I say.
 Then, through faith, belief, and picking themselves up after they fall, they do it!
 The best of the human spirit wins again.
 New confidence is born.
 I love seeing the overcoming nature in others.

-Many times, I think back to how much my daughter had to overcome in her journey.
-I see playgrounds, tracks, and trails where she ran, which triggers memories about overcoming her life challenges.
-Tears fill my eyes when I am alone, just thinking about it at times.
+I often think back to how much my daughter had to overcome in her journey.
+I see playgrounds, tracks, and trails where she ran, which triggers memories of overcoming her life challenges.
+Tears fill my eyes when I am alone just thinking about it.